jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 ### Requiring external authentication

-To require that users must authenticate through an external IdP, you need to define the parameter `require-external-authentication`.
+To require that users must authenticate through an external IdP, you need to set the parameter `require-external-authentication=true`.
 You can also specify the type of external IdP required (`oidc` or `saml`) and require one specific issuer.

 The following fragment requires authentication with the